scoopex/puppet-ubuntudesktop/README.md

  * Add a custom/local configuration
  * Rollout ms-env
  * Add the correct Virtualbox apt keys
- * Set root password to same password like "marc"
  * Use gconftool to provision specific settings
    ```
    gconftool-2  --recursive-list /